smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.0.10 - 2022-05-05

+CHANGES:

+- Improve transliteration results for Japan.
+- Fixed issue where input_id was not returned in some cases.
+- Fixed accuracy issues for many GBR addresses.

 ## 3.0.3 - 2022-04-27

 CHANGES: